Appraisers Ain’t A.M.C’s (Explained); Subjective vs. Objective Too

 Large, nationwide AMCs were created soon after HVCC came about and all of the large banks and mortgage lenders started to order their appraisals through the AMCs.

-Initially, the AMCs were a mess b/c they would hire any appraiser, irrespective of talent; they gave orders to appraisers who had no experience in various areas; and they simply refused to amend blatantly negligent appraisals … largely b/c they didn’t have to (b/c they had a captured market b/c of the regulations).
+Initially, the AMCs were a mess because they would hire any appraiser, irrespective of talent; they gave orders to appraisers who had no experience in various areas; and they simply refused to amend blatantly negligent appraisals … largely because they didn’t have to (because they had a captured market because of the regulations).

 To be fair, the AMCs need the fees to hire staff to aggregate orders, to market for business, to manage their pools of appraisers, and to do “quality control” checks for every appraisal.